Categories of graphs for operadic structures: Nodeless loops and the extended graphical category

 \section{Nodeless loops and the extended graphical category}

-Morally, whenever we talk about the graphical category $\gcat$ or the oriented graphical category $\gcato$, we should be including the nodeless loop in our category.
+Whenever we talk about the graphical category $\gcat$ or the oriented graphical category $\gcato$, we would like to include the nodeless loop in our category.
 This is a graph without any vertices whose geometric realization is a circle.
-We expect this graph to show up, as it is needed to represent the self-gluing of an identity element in a modular operad or a wheeled properad.
-The reason we have mostly avoided the issue up until now is that \cref{def jk graphs,def dir graph} do not include nodeless loops, and in alternative combinatorial models (such as those found in \cite{BataninBerger:HTAPM} and \cite{YauJohnson:FPAM}) for graphs the notion of `\'etale map,' and hence `embedding,' is not a first-class concept.
+We hope for this graph to show up, as it is used to represent the self-gluing of an identity element in a modular operad or a wheeled properad.
+(Note, however, that Raynor showed in \cite[\S7]{Raynor:DLCSM} that it is possible to give a monadic definition of these objects which does not require the nodeless loop to be regarded as a graph.)
+The reason we have mostly avoided the issue up until now is that \cref{def jk graphs,def dir graph} do not include nodeless loops, and in alternative combinatorial models for graphs (such as those found in \cite{BataninBerger:HTAPM} and \cite{YauJohnson:FPAM}) the notion of `\'etale map,' and hence `embedding,' is not a first-class concept.
 One can modify the earlier definitions of graph to handle nodeless loops, but they become a good deal less elegant and not as easy to work with, which is why we did not do so from the start.
 Thus we are in the unfortunate state of affairs where there is no completely suitable combinatorial definition of graph with loose ends for our purposes.

 Nevertheless, in this section we treat the extended graphical category $\egcat$ and show that \cref{def new graph map} also describes maps in this category, whereas in \cite{HRY-mod1} we did not have a uniform definition for $\gcat$ and $\egcat$ (compare \cref{def graphical map} and \cref{def extended graphical cat}).
-We emphasize that we are not out to describe a different operadic structure here: the nerve theorem of \cite{HRY-mod2} holds equally well whether we have the nodeless loop or not, so $\gcat$ and $\egcat$ both describe modular operads.
+We emphasize that we are not out to describe a different operadic structure here: the nerve theorem of \cite{HRY-mod2} holds equally well whether we have the nodeless loop or not, so $\gcat$ and $\egcat$ both describe modular operads (though perhaps they do not describe the same notion of $\infty$-modular operads).

 In Definition 4.1 of \cite{HRY-mod1}, the following refinement of the notion of graph from \cref{def jk graphs} was presented that included explicit boundary data; that is, instead of having $\eth(G) = A_G \setminus D_G$, it should merely be a subset satisfying certain properties. \begin{definition}[Extension of undirected graphs] A \mydef{graph} $G$ consists of the data from \cref{def jk graphs} together with a subset $\eth(G) \subseteq A_G$ satisfying \begin{itemize} \item $D_G^\dagger \setminus D_G \subseteq \eth(G) \subseteq A_G \setminus D_G$, and \item $\eth(G) \setminus D_G^\dagger$ is a $\dagger$-closed subset of $A_G$. \end{itemize} \end{definition} This allows one to encode graphs that have nodeless loops as connected components, but only adds (up to isomorphism) a single new \emph{connected} graph: \begin{example}[{\cite[Definition 4.2]{HRY-mod1}}] A graph $K$ is a \mydef{nodeless loop} if it has two arcs, an empty vertex set, and an empty boundary $\eth(K) = \varnothing$.
 Such a graph $K$ has exactly one internal edge, and $K$ is not isomorphic to $\exedge$. \end{example}